What is acquired brain injury?

 How we help

 Acquired brain injury is one of Brain Research UK’s three priority research areas.
-This means that we have identified a large unmet need in this area.
+This means that we have identified a large unmet need in this area, coupled with a lack of sufficient research investment from other sources.